 The Lunar Chronicles by Marissa Meyer

-I would definitely put this series in the teenager category.
-Some of the themes are a bit mature for preteens.
-I’ll probably be comfortable handing them to my daughter when she’s 14 or so.
+I would definitely put this series in the older teenager category.
+Some of the themes are a too mature for preteens, especially as the series advances.

 Synopsis: The Lunar Chronicles are futuristic retellings of classic fairy tales.
 In CINDER, a teenage cyborg (half human, half machine) must deal with a wicked stepmother,start a rebellion against the evil Queen Levana, and decide how she feels about a handsome prince.

 There are four main books in the series – Cinder, Scarlet, Cress and Winter.
-But there are also add on novellas – Fairest, which I thought was a pretty good backstory about the main villain.
-As well as Stars Above, a collection of short stories which I myself didn’t love and therefore can’t recommend buying.
-But I personally love fairy tale retellings, and I think Marissa Meyer did a fantastic job with these.
-While the books are kinda girly, boys may like them too.
+But there are also add on novellas – Fairest, which I thought was a pretty insightful backstory about the main villain (Please note that this book also deals with some pretty mature and dark themes).
+As well as Stars Above, a collection of short stories.
+I myself didn’t love the content of these stories (for example, a droid falling in love with a human), and therefore can’t recommend buying it.

-This one might be better suited for older teens, but I loved Heartless (another one by Marissa Meyer).
+This one is also better suited for older teens, but I loved Heartless (another one by Marissa Meyer).
 It’s an origins novel about the Queen of Hearts from Alice in Wonderland.
 A very good read!

 Books of Bayern by Shannon Hale